 You will receive emails containing Vineyard updates, information, promotions, new product details and competitions.
 If you have given us your explicit consent your data will be stored within our MailChimp account and we will send out emails on a bi-monthly basis.

 If you make a purchase through aldervineyard.uk or in person we will hold your purchase details including your name, address, email and telephone number where necessary.
-These details we be kept for 7 years in keeping with our internal record keeping.
+These details will be kept for 7 years in keeping with our internal record keeping.

 How We Process And Store Your Personal Data

-Any personal data you provide to Alder Vineyard will be stored within our website data base.
-Our data base is secured through an industry standard SSL certificate ensuring your data is protected and encrypted.
+Any personal data you provide to Alder Vineyard will be stored within our website database.
+Our database is secured through an industry-standard SSL certificate ensuring your data is protected and encrypted.
 Your data can only be accessed by verified members of the Alder Vineyard team.